-Care Plan Development Guideline Performance Measurement The provider must complete the following: III.A.
+Care Plan I Development Guideline Performance Measurement The provider must co omplete the following: III.A.
 Develop a written individualized care plan for each member scoring 40 or more points on the Pregnancy Questionnaire.
 Develop only one care plan for each member.
 III.A.
 The member's file includes an individualized care plan if the member scored 40 or more points on the Pregnancy Questionnaire.
 III.B.
 Include the member in the development and any subsequent revisions of the care plan.
 Include family members and other supportive persons as appropriate.
+The member and provider who developed the care plan must sign and date the plan.
 III.B.
 The member's file includes documentation that the member and, when appropriate, the member's family and other supportive persons actively participated in the development of the care plan.
-The member and provider who developed the care plan must sign and date the plan.
 The member and the provider have signed and dated the care plan.
 III.C.
 Inform the member that the care plan can be changed at any time, and as often as necessary.
 Provide the member with information on how to request changes to the care plan, including the name and telephone number of the person to contact to initiate the change.
 III.C.
 The member's file includes documentation of the stated guideline.
 III.D.
-Ensure that the care plan includes the following: III.D.
-The member's file includes a care plan that meets the stated
+Ensure that the care plan includes the following: Identification and prioritization of all strengths and problems identified during the initial assessment, including those related to health and nutrition education.
+Identification and prioritization of all services to be arranged with the member, including the names of the service providers (including health care providers).
+A description of the member's informal support system, including collaterals, and activities planned to strengthen it if necessary.
+Appropriate referrals and planned follow up.
+Expected outcome of each referral.
+Progress or resolution of identified priorities.
+Documentation of unmet needs and gaps in service.
+Planned frequency, time, and place of contacts with the member.
+Identification of individuals who participated in the care plan development.
+The member's responsibility in the plan's implementation.
+If there are other care coordinators involved with the member, the care plan must address any needed collaboration or coordination.
+This requirement applies whether or not Medicaid covers the other care coordinators' services.
+The member's preferences concerning which care coordinator should provide III.D.
+The member's file includes a care plan that meets the stated guidelines.